-Ultimately, an ISV should give your staff the ability to manage data with more visibility and control in the ERP they work in every day.
+Ultimately, an ISV should give your staff the ability to manage data with more visibility and control in the ERP they work in daily.
 A simple way to determine whether a solution is right for you is by asking your stakeholders: Will it make your lives easier or harder?

 3. Solution scalability

 Your ISV might address the needs of today but should also address the needs of tomorrow.
-Jason McGee, VP and IBM Fellow, used The Weather Company as an example to describe the importance of being able to respond to an increase in demand.
-He said: “When extreme weather like a hurricane hits, pages views can spike 5x to 150 million views per day, along with 25 billion on-demand forecasts… and 40 billion API requests [to connect the forecast to other app services].”
+Jason McGee, VP, and IBM Fellow used The Weather Company as an example to describe the importance of responding to an increase in demand.
+He said: “When extreme weather like a hurricane hits, page views can spike 5x to 150 million views per day, along with 25 billion on-demand forecasts… and 40 billion API requests [to connect the forecast to other app services].”

-As you anticipate growth for your business, find a solution that can support increases in sales volume so you don’t waste away your investment and are forced to move to a new solution.
-If the solution is not scalable, the loss you could experience is financial and practical since looking to replace it can significantly disrupt the flow of your business.
+As you anticipate growth for your business, find a solution that can support increases in sales volume, so you don’t waste your investment and are forced to move to a new solution.
+If the answer is not scalable, the loss you could experience is financial and practical since looking to replace it can significantly disrupt the flow of your business.
 Instead, choose a technology that can adapt to you in times of change and will not leave you stranded.

 4. Speed, flexibility, agility & possibilities of customization

-It is no surprise that you might face a new situation down the road and need to adapt, whether that is an increase in customer demand or a change in business requirements.
-However, not all ISVs have the same capabilities, so you should take the time to establish your preferred approach.
+It is no surprise that you might face a new situation and need to adapt, whether an increase in customer demand or a change in business requirements.
+However, not all ISVs have the same capabilities, so you should establish your preferred approach.